Link: The Faces of Evil and Zelda: The Wand of Gamelon: Re-evaluation and infamyLink: The Faces of Evil and Zelda: The Wand of Gamelon have been met with negative reviews in retrospect. Wired magazine said that the animation in both games was extremely simple and stilted and that the graphics had several glitches. IGNs Travis Fahs criticized the games for using a style similar to Zelda II: The Adventure of Link, for "insufferable" controls, and for the designers' poor understanding of the Legend of Zelda franchise. He noted, however, that the backgrounds looked decent considering the poor design of the CD-i's hardware. IGNs Peer Schneider criticized The Wand of Gamelon for not effectively indicating when a platform begins or ends, and also said its controls were "sloppy". Schneider also argued that the decision to star Zelda in The Wand of Gamelon may have been based on the fact that the CD-i's library was directed at women. However, he felt that they failed at this due to Zelda playing the same role as Link.

+In popular culture

-Various characters from the game, including shopkeeper Morshu and King Harkinian, have gained minor notoriety as internet memes, and have been featured in fan-made 3D animations and YouTube Poop parody videos.
+Various characters from the game, including shopkeeper Morshu, wizard Gwonam, and King Harkinian, have gained notoriety as Internet memes, and have been featured in fan-made 3D animations and YouTube poop parody videos.

 Sales

-In 1994, Edge reported that both Faces of Evil and Wand of Gamelon had sold a "respectable number of units", but IGN claimed that sales of CD-i games (including these two) were poor and caused them to be readily available years later.
+In 1994, Edge reported that both Faces of Evil and Wand of Gamelon had sold a "respectable number of units", but IGN claimed that sales of CD-i games (including Faces of Evil and Wand of Gamelon) were poor and caused them to be readily available years later.